Laufmaschine/Slopes-experiments/README.md

     The road network is ready for the slopes calculation.

 ### 8. Download DEM of the country
-Download the QGIS project with DEM layer from https://www.fc.up.pt/pessoas/jagoncal/dems/ by using the link https://www.fc.up.pt/pessoas/jagoncal/dems/dems_pt.zip.
+Download the QGIS project with DEM layer from https://www.fc.up.pt/pessoas/jagoncal/dems/ by selecting the https://www.fc.up.pt/pessoas/jagoncal/dems/dems_pt.zip link.

 ### 9. Clip DEM by the road network
 Since the raster covers the country but only a small area is needed, cut the DEM raster to the city netowrk for the slopes analysis.